direktiv/direktiv/scripts/api/api.md

 DELETE /api/functions/{serviceName}
 ```

-Deletes global scoped knative service and all its revisions
+Deletes global scoped knative service and all its revisions.

 #### Parameters